 - 1. Complete the required number of Program clock hours. - 2.
-Complete and submit all assigned skill practical assessments through Course Key, to demonstrate completion of State requirements. - 3.
-Pass the School's final written and practical exams. - 4.
-Complete the required theory hours and pass all written theory exams.
+Complete and submit all practical skill assignments via the skills tracker app, to demonstrate completion of practical requirements. - 3.
+Complete all assigned written and practical exams with a passing score.

-Upon meeting all requirements listed above for graduation, the student will receive a graduation certificate.
-Students may also request an official current transcript from the school, at any time during or after graduation for a charge of \$20.00.
+Upon meeting all requirements listed above for graduation, the student will receive an official transcript.
+Students may also request an additional official transcript from the school, at any time during or after graduation for a charge of \$20.00.

-Upon meeting all requirements listed above for graduation, having all monies owed to the school and/ or a payment arrangement made with the School, the Student will receive a graduation/completion certificate.
+Upon meeting all requirements listed above for graduation, having all monies owed to the school and/or a payment arrangement made with the School, the Student will receive a certificate of completion.

 Career opportunities for Cosmetologists include, but are not limited to, Hair Stylist, Color Stylist, Makeup Artist, Nail Technician, Barber, Educator, Salon Owner or Manager, Product Trainer, Platform Artist, Esthetician, and many more.
 Although Paul Mitchell the School Albuquerque does not guarantee employment upon graduation, Paul Mitchell the School Albuquerque does maintain an aggressive job placement program and will inform students of job openings and opportunities.
 Paul Mitchell the School Albuquerque coordinates placement programs with local and national salons by sending out surveys and inviting salon owners and guest artists to teach and speak there.